Your Ultimate LaserJet Printer Setup Guide

 USB cable (if using USB connection)

-Ethernet cable (if using wired network)
+Ethernet cable (if using a wired network)

 Wi-Fi network name (SSID) and password